oroinc/documentation/backend/entities-data-management/actions/actions-conditions.rst

 Actions and Conditions in Operations
 ====================================

-ActionBundle provides several actions and conditions, besides those that are in the Action Component.
+ActionBundle provides several actions and conditions besides those in the Action Component.

 Actions
 -------